BasilOmsha/ProjectKesa/README.md

 This project is being built with java using RESTful Web Services and servlets.
 Most of the forms  will use post-type requests to send data.

 The interface is built using HTML, CSS, JS and JSP.

+P.S.
+In order for this project to work on your local machine, it is required to create a database with one table matching the model class.